Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 done with BSD communities) when you don't do anything by yourself, not even saying exactly what's wrong with who you're criticizing or just making fun of.

 "Well, competition and discussions are always good in the end", people usually say.
-Well, they'd be completely right... if at least one of we two were at commmitted to learn at least the basic differences between X, Y, W and Z and how to in fact use them before switching; which didn't happened, mostly because of the effects caused by the COVID-19 social isolation, that include ==depression==; obviously, it wasn't only the pandemic that made us sick, ==it was also immaturity== and the World, in general, was mentally sick, suffering from an "Internet overdose", a post-Enlightenment, where everything is a "shitpost" or "meme", fueled by a shitty nihilism (maybe this is pleonasm, but anyway).
+Well, they'd be completely right... if at least one of we two were at commmitted to learn at least the basic differences between X, Y, W and Z and how to in fact use them before switching; which didn't happened, mostly because of the effects caused by the COVID-19 social isolation, that include ==depression==; obviously, it wasn't only the pandemic that made us sick, ==it was also immaturity from both sides== and the World, in general, was mentally sick, suffering from an "Internet overdose", a post-Enlightenment, where everything is a "shitpost" or "meme", fueled by a shitty nihilism (maybe this is pleonasm, but anyway).
 Has humanity got worse?
 No, it just took the wrong path, we can and will fix it.

 Another really annoying problem that happened in 2020 was being besieged by